Dhaba: Ingredients

+Menu

-Vegetarian specialities
+Vegetarian specialties

-The simple vegetarian meal served could be a paratha of many kinds depending on the type of vegetable stuffing one wishes to have – the aloo parathas is the most popular.
+The simple vegetarian meal served could be a paratha of many kinds depending on the type of vegetable stuffing one wishes to have – among these the aloo paratha is the most popular.
 Parathas stuffed with cooked, mashed and spiced vegetables such as cauliflower are popular for breakfast with curds or tea.

-Vegetarian meal – for lunch or dinner – consists of chana masala, pindi chana, vegetables and lentils, sarson ka saag, palak paneer, bharwan karela, subz korma, rajma or kadhi.
+A vegetarian meal – for lunch or dinner – consists of chana masala, pindi chana, vegetables and lentils, sarson ka saag, palak paneer, bharwan karela, subz korma, rajma or kadhi.

-Paneer dishes are a must in a vegetarian menu.
+Paneer dishes are common in a vegetarian menu.
 It is cooked with every kind of vegetable, the popular dishes of such variety are palak paneer or saag paneer, mutter paneer, paneer makhani etc.

-Naan and paratha, rotis made of maize flour (makki di roti), chappatis made out of the flour of maize and rumali roti are typical Indian breads.
+Naan and paratha, rotis made of maize flour (makki di roti), chappatis made out of maize flour, and rumali roti are typical Indian breads.

 The basic gravy used for vegetables and meat dishes is onion-tomato-garlic-ginger.

 Rice

 A predominantly wheat-eating people, the Punjabis cook rice only on special occasions.
 Rice is rarely cooked plain or steamed and is always made with a flavouring of cumin or fried onions.
 Sada chawal – plain rice – is served with other wheat-based dishes.
 Vegetable biryani (fried veg rice) is also a favourite dish.

-In winter, is rice cooked with jaggery is gurwala chawal, or rao ki kheer delicacy when cooked on slow fire for hours with sugarcane juice, and sometimes rice is also cooked with green peas.
+In winter, rice cooked with jaggery is gurwala chawal, or rao ki kheer, a delicacy when cooked on slow fire for hours with sugarcane juice, and sometimes rice is also cooked with green peas.

 Non-vegetarian options

-Authentic items include kadhai murg, tandoori chicken, tali machali amritsar, rara gosht, chicken tikka masala, peppery tandoori chicken., anda paneer (egg curry), seek kebabs, butter chicken, vegetarian and non-vegetarian kathi rolls, etc.
+Authentic items include kadhai murg, tandoori chicken, tali machali amritsar, rara gosht, chicken tikka masala, peppery tandoori chicken, anda paneer (egg curry), seek kebabs, butter chicken, vegetarian and non-vegetarian kathi rolls, etc.

-Non-vegetarian popular starters include kebabs – Gosht Pudhina Sheek, Tangri and Macchi Hariyali Tikka and Chicken Tikka.
+Non-vegetarian popular starters include kebabs – gosht pudhina sheek, tangri, macchi hariyali tikka, and chicken tikka.

 Murg yakhni shorba and chicken shorba are popular soups.

-Most meat delicacies are eaten with plain rice, phulka or tandoori roti without ghee or butter.
+Most meat delicacies are eaten with plain rice, phulka, or tandoori roti without ghee or butter.

+Drinks

+Drinks served at a vegetarian dhaba normally include lassi, milk, water and fresh fruit juice.

+Non-Vegetarian dhabas often serve the same drinks as their Vegetarian counterparts, but often also include alcoholic beverages at a cheaper price, especially in Punjab.
+Such drinks normally include whisky, desi daru and beer (served in bottles like Kingfisher).

 Sweets or desserts

 Sweets include firni or phirni (a sweet dish made of milk, rice flour, and sugar and chilled in earthenware bowls), gulab jamun and burfi.
 The desserts include fresh hot jalebi with vanilla ice cream, rasmalai and kesari kheer.

-The saffron-mixed buttermilk (lassi) of Amritsar; milk boiled with almonds, pistachio, and dry-dates in winter; and the same mix boiled into a thick liquid and then solidified in a banana-shaped mould in the form of a kulfi are desserts.
-Panjiri, whole wheat flour fried in sugar and ghee, heavily laced with dry-fruits and herbal gums is in eaten in the winters to ward off cold.
+The saffron-mixed buttermilk (lassi) of Amritsar; milk boiled with almonds, pistachio, and dry dates in winter; and the same mix boiled into a thick liquid and then solidified in a banana-shaped mould in the form of a kulfi are desserts.
+Panjiri, a whole wheat flour fried in sugar and ghee, heavily laced with dry fruits and herbal gums, is eaten in the winters to ward off cold.